Access to Information FAQ

-- Requests to Provincial Government Institutions: send the request to the appropriate office in the ministry you are seeking information from.
-For a complete list of access and privacy officers for each provincial government institution please contact the Access and Privacy Branch within the Ministry of Justice at 306-787-5473 or AccessPrivacyJustice@gov.sk.ca.
+Requests to provincial government institutions: send the request to the appropriate office in the ministry you are seeking information from.
+For a complete list of access and privacy officers for each provincial government institution please refer to Government Institution Contacts.

 For your information, access to information does not require the public body to answer questions or create new records that do not already exist at the time the access request is made.

-For more information on how to submit an Access to Information Request, please click here.
+For more information on how to submit a good Access to Information Request, please refer to the following:

-I have asked my doctor for my medical record; they have yet to provide it to me.
+I have verbally requested my medical records from my doctor; they have yet to provide them to me.
 What should I do?

 I am a small public body and I have received my first freedom of information request or privacy complaint ever!
 Where can I find help?

 Receiving your first formal freedom of information request or privacy complaint can be overwhelming.
-Certainly you may contact our office at 306-787-8350 or 1-877-748-2298 for assistance or by taking a look at some of our Resources available on the Resources tab on our website.
+Certainly, you may contact our office at 306-787-8350 or 1-877-748-2298 for assistance or by taking a look at some of our resources available in our Resource Directory.